bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Speaker 0: 00:05:49

+No.
 Yes, now, if you can tell us what's the vision, right?
 And how the technology is built in order to bypass all these restrictions and I would like personally know more about the, well I understand the technology but probably not everybody understands how it works but about it and how you work with your IPs as public keys and all the routings instead of what's the address, how to route to that address and how everything plays together.

 Speaker 1: 00:06:36

 Absolutely.
-So, cgDNS is, as I said, it is adversary tolerant.
+So, CJDNS is, as I said, it is adversary tolerant.
 So, you know, you can have a bad router in that network and the network's not going to explode.
 There's a couple of ways that we do that.
 One of them is we derive the IP address from the public key.